streembit/streembitui/BUILD.md

 Build the streemio-seed application
 -----------------------------------

-To run your own Streemio network you must run your own streemio-seed nodes. streemio-seed is a Node.js application based on the Streemio Core software, but without the Chromium/NW.js UI components.
-To build streemio-seed from source clone the [streemio-seed source]( https://github.com/streemio-org/streemio-seed.git) and follow the instructions of to the [build readme](https://github.com/streemio-org/streemio-seed/blob/master/BUILD.md).
+To help and contribute to the stability of Streemio network please run the streemo-seed application.
+More seeds make the network more stable and having more seeds deployed we can mitigate DDoS attacks and government interventions more effectively.
+Also, if you wish to run your own Streemio network you must run your own streemio-seed nodes. streemio-seed is a Node.js application based on the Streemio Core software, but without the Chromium/NW.js UI components.
+To build streemio-seed from source clone the [streemio-seed source](https://github.com/streemio-org/streemio-seed.git) and follow the instructions of to the [build readme](https://github.com/streemio-org/streemio-seed/blob/master/BUILD.md).